elninotech/uppload/content/help/services/import-from-web-service/deviantart.md

 1. Find the DeviantArt URL of your photo and copy it
 2. Click on the "DeviantArt" button in the widget
 3. Paste the DeviantArt URL in the textbox
-4. Click on the "Import from DeviantArt" buttom
+4. Click on the "Import from DeviantArt" button

 ## How do I find the DeviantArt URL of an image?